aiven/devportal/docs/products/kafka/kafka-connect/getting-started.rst

 6. Select a service plan.
 This defines how many servers and what kind of memory, CPU, and disk resources are allocated to your service.

-7. Click **Create and enable** under the summary in the console.
+7. Select **Create and enable** under the summary in the console.

 At the top of the screen, you will notice the Apache Kafka Connect integration.
-Clicking on the service name will take you to the **Service overview** page, where you can monitor the service status.
-It's important to wait until the service status changes from *REBUILDING* to *RUNNING* on this page before using it.
+Selecting the service name will take you to the **Service Overview** page to monitor the service status.
+Before using it, it's important to wait until the service status changes from *REBUILDING* to *RUNNING* on this page.

 Next steps
 ----------